 You can also switch between different Google Workspace (G Suite) pricing plans whenever you choose, and add on extra features that are sold separately, such as:

 - Google Hangouts Meet hardware: Hardware tools that are sold separately for your Google Hangouts video conferencing experience.
 These devices are designed for huddles and conference rooms.

 - Jamboard: A digital whiteboard designed by Google to help improve your collaboration experiences.

 - Voice: A calling solution provided by Google to replace your traditional business telephone system.

 - Hire: An applicant tracking system specifically designed to improve your chances of finding the best candidates faster.

-When you need an all-in-one solution for your business tools, there’s nothing quite like G Suite.
+When you need an all-in-one solution for your business tools, there’s nothing quite like Google Workspace (G Suite).
 This flexible and friendly product from Google has everything you need, including email for your company, secure storage, collaboration tools and file sharing.

-All you need to do is decide how much functionality your business needs and choose the G Suite pricing package that’s suitable for you as a result.
+All you need to do is decide how much functionality your business needs and choose the Google Workspace (G Suite) pricing package that’s suitable for you as a result.
 Remember, you can always upgrade if you need to, and there are plenty of opportunities to take advantage of coupons, sales and discounts too.

-Reach out to Apps Admins today to find out more about getting the best price for your G Suite experience!
+Reach out to Apps Admins today to find out more about getting the best price for your Google Workspace (G Suite) experience!